Travel Ideas & Inspiration

 17. Stadtpark and the Hochstrahlbrunnen Fountain

-The Stadtpark, or “City Park” offers both lush landscapes and iconic monuments, including the golden statue of Johann Strauss.
-Don’t miss the nearby Hochstrahlbrunnen Fountain as well – a visual treat by day or night.
+The Stadtpark, or “City Park,” offers green landscapes and famous monuments, including the golden statue of Johann Strauss.

-This city park is divided into two sections and spans 28 acres, making it the perfect place for a stroll or a rest.
+This city park is divided into two sections and spans 28 acres, making it the perfect place to get some fresh air.
 In the park, you’ll also find a floral clock, thoughtful landscaping, and The Kursalon.

 How to visit Vienna’s Stadtpark

 The Stadtpark is open daily and free to enter.
-Dogs are permitted and there is also a playground and public bathroom on site.
+Dogs are allowed, and there is also a playground and public bathroom on site.

 Where is the Stadtpark?

-Palmenhaus is an architectural masterpiece filled with exotic plants, while Schmetterlinghaus (the Butterfly House) next door is perfect for a tranquil escape among fluttering butterflies.
+Palmenhaus is an architectural masterpiece filled with exotic plants, while Schmetterlinghaus (the Butterfly House) next door is a unique experience filled with, you may have guessed it, butterflies.

-Palmenhaus is a glass greenhouse that is now a brasserie with food, coffee, and other drinks.
-Reservations are available online to dine in this picturesque setting.
+Palmenhaus is a glass greenhouse that is now a brasserie serving food, coffee, and other drinks.
+Reservations are available online.

-Next door, the Butterfly House is an art nouveau building and home to 400 free-flying butterflies.
+Next door, the Butterfly House is an Art Nouveau building and home to 400 free-flying butterflies of different species.

 How to visit Palmenhaus and Schmetterlinghaus